josh-ashkinaze/plurals/README.md

 Each agent has two core attributes: `system_instructions` (which are the personas) and `task` (which is the user prompt).
 There are a few ways to create `system_instructions`:
 - Passing in full system instructions
-- Combining a persona and a persona template
+- Using a persona template with a placeholder for the persona
 - Interfacing with American National Election Studies to draw up a persona to use with a persona template

 Users can make their own persona templates or use the defaults in `instructions.yaml`.

-So let's see some examples!
+Let's see some examples!

 ## Quick Start